three-cubed/prettypay/README.md

 The page will display the relevant data.

-If you wish to re-initialise the transaction data with empty records, you can delete the data within the files in `node_modules/prettypay/records` (but do not delete the files themselves!).
+If you wish to re-initialise the transaction data with empty records, you can delete the data within the files in `node_modules/prettypay/records` (but do not delete the files themselves!)

 If, for some reason, there is a JSON error in a record file's data, Prettypay will itself re-initialise it, deleting all previous records in that file.
 <br><br>

 ## Licence & Trademark <a id='licence'></a>
 Prettypay is not really a registered trademark - The &trade; trademark sign is for effect!
 Nonetheless, check `LICENCE.md` in the Prettypay directory for details of the attribution, non-commercial, no derivative licence (CC BY-NC-ND 4.0).
+In summary, you are free to use Prettypay, as long as there is attribution and you do not use it commercially.
+Prettypay already provides adequate attribution in the upper and lower parts of the pop-up/modal boxes.
 <br><br>

 ## Versioning